|

 pruning techniques.

-photos copyright: Ned Jaquith 2002
+photos copyright: Ned Jaquith Bamboo

 Teresa standing among P. vivax, new shoots on left, older culms